rounak-meyur/academic-resume/content/authors/admin/_index.md

 ---
 I am a Post Doctorate Research Associate at the Pacific Northwest National Laboratory (PNNL) in Richland, Washington.
 I work in the Data Science & Machine Intelligence Group of the Physical & Computational Science Directorate.

-M﻿y current research is on planning budget allocation to improve the cybersecurity of the power grid.
+My current research is on planning budget allocation to improve the cybersecurity of the power grid.
 My research interests include statistical learning, convex optimization and network science